valencia94/acta-ui/README.md

 2. The `.env` file sets `FFMPEG_PATH=./bin/ffmpeg`.
 Export this variable in your shell if not using `pnpm run setup`.
 3. Verify the installation with `pnpm run ffmpeg:version`.
 4. Run tests with `pnpm run test`.
+This script uses `start-server-and-test` to start the Vite dev server on `http://localhost:5173` before running Playwright tests.